Home improvement projects to add or upgrade outdoor living spaces have been on an upward trend in the last few years.

 - an in-ground garden or a vertical garden with fresh herbs and vegetables

-9. What are my outdoor kitchen appliance options?
+9. What are the best outdoor kitchen appliances?

 An exterior kitchen’s main appliance – the grill – can do a lot of the “heavy lifting” when it comes to preparing outdoor meals, but what if you want to expand your cooking repertoire?